 “You have to find out, where is that coming from?”
 Curran says.
 “A lot of those behaviors come from having experienced trauma, either witnessing it or experiencing it personally.
 There’s all this pent-up energy, and it comes out in the anxiety, depression, and risky behaviors.
 Dealing directly with the trauma helps.”

 Therapists can also teach avoidance techniques, she says.
 “If you can avoid a trigger, you can avert the behavior.
 One has to take oneself away from situations that prompt self-destructive behaviors.”
-For example, a person who clears alcohol or blades from his or her surroundings will find it harder to drink or to cut.
+For example, a person who clears alcohol or blades from their surroundings will find it harder to drink or to cut.

 Depressed people can also learn to substitute activities that don’t cause damage.
 For instance, relaxation techniques or meditation can help them to manage their feelings, rather than resorting to harmful behaviors, Curran says.